IdeaGinkgo/Intellij-Ginkgo/README.md

 <!-- Plugin description -->
 Adds [Ginkgo Test Framework](https://onsi.github.io/ginkgo/) integration for Intellij Ultimate and Goland.
 This is still in beta but should be usable.
-Help me make this betting submit any bugs you run into or features you would like to see.
+Help me make this better, submit any bugs you run into or features you would like to see.

 ## Features:
 - Run specific test specs from the gutter.